-• The expected occupancy of the development is first estimated.
-Where details of house types are known, the assumed occupancy49 will be as follows:
+- The expected occupancy of the development is first estimated.
+Where details of house types are known, the assumed occupancy will be as follows: - 1 bed unit1.3 persons2 bed unit1.9 persons3 bed unit2.5 persons4 bed unit2.9 persons5+ bed unit3.3 persons

-1 bed unit

-2 bed unit

-3 bed unit

-4 bed unit

-5+ bed unit

-1.3 persons

-2.5 persons

-2.9 persons

-3.3 persons

-- If the proposal is in outline form and only the total number of units is known, the occupancy will be assumed to be 2.5 persons per unit.
-Contributions towards children's playspace will not be sought from 1 bed flats. - If the proposal is in outline form and the total number of units is not known (for example, in the case of 'up to' applications), a formula approach will usually be appropriate. - The Infrastructure Delivery Plan is examined for the provision of new or improved play space facilities to establish if there are any appropriately located proposals for outdoor sport and children's playing space.
-If there are no programmed proposals, opportunities for providing new facilities or improving existing facilities in the locality will be considered. - Depending upon the conclusions reached in respect of the above, the areas required for each category of play space or sporting area deemed to be relevant to the proposal are calculated using the assumed occupancy and the NPFA standards. - The current costs per square metre of providing these categories of play or sporting space are then applied to the areas to calculate the contribution.
-The costs are based on the actual costs of providing new facilities and associated works.
-The current costs (2017) are set out in Figure 20 and the contributions for different house types are set out in Figure 21.
-The costs will be regularly reviewed.
+• If the proposal is in outline form and only the total number of units is known, the occupancy will be assumed to be 2.5 persons per unit.
+Contributions towards children's playspace will not be sought from 1 bed units.

+• If the proposal is in outline form and the total number of units is not known (for example, in the case of 'up to' applications), a formula approach will usually be appropriate.

+• The Infrastructure Delivery Plan is examined for the provision of new or improved play space facilities to establish if there are any appropriately located proposals for outdoor sport and children's playing space.
+If there are no programmed proposals, opportunities for providing new facilities or improving existing facilities in the locality will be considered.

+• Depending upon the conclusions reached in respect of the above, the areas required for each category of play space or sporting area deemed to be relevant to the proposal are calculated using the assumed occupancy and the NPFA standards.
-48 In accordance with Regulation 122 of the Community Infrastructure Regulations 2010 (as amended)

-49 Data source: 2011 Census - Household size
+&lt;sup>48 In accordance with Regulation 122 of the Community Infrastructure Regulations 2010 (as amended) Data source: 2011 Census - Household size.
+The occupancy figures will be adjusted if necessary when data from the next Census is available.